jBesic/jBesic.github.io/_posts/2023-01-07-kiss-design-principle.md

 By following these guidelines, you can help ensure that your software system is as simple and straightforward as possible, which can make it easier to understand, maintain, and modify over time.

-## What is meant by "avoid over-engineeing"
+## What does "over-engineered" mean

 Over-engineering refers to the practice of adding unnecessary complexity to a system.
 This can happen when a designer or developer tries to solve problems that don't exist, or when they try to anticipate every possible future use case and build in features to address them.

 Over-engineering can be a problem because it can make a system more difficult to understand, maintain, and modify.
 It can also make the system more expensive to develop and deploy, and can increase the risk of errors and bugs.

 To avoid over-engineering, it's important to focus on the core requirements of the system and to resist the temptation to add unnecessary features or complexity.
 It's also helpful to regularly review the design and architecture of the system to identify and remove any unnecessary complexity.

----

-I hope you are finding this article useful. 👋